synapticsynergy/solomvp/README.md

   > For those investors who watch their monthly income, and are not aware of their equity upside, our product solves this problem with the click of a button.
 Now you will be able to clearly see how your equity is impacted based on your monthly management decisions.
 This type of awareness will put you in the fast lane for your investment goals.

 ## Problem ##
-  > Investors often don't know how badly their management is impacting their equity.
+  > Investors often don't know how significantly their management is impacting their equity.
 Many investors are not even aware that they can reach their investment goals relatively quickly with small changes to the income and expenses of their cash flow.

 ## Solution ##
   > With our product, investors will be keenly aware of their equity position in their property.
 Our Calculator takes in an input of their area cap rate, and the net gain or loss in their income.
 This will calculate the equity impact on the click of a button.